Because Family Matters

 Divorce in Muscogee Nation

 Divorces can be generally grouped into four categories: contested, uncontested, with children, and without children.
 All of these divorces can be handled in the Muscogee Nation tribal court.

 A contested divorces occurs when both spouses do not agree on the conditions of the divorce.
 One spouse may not even want a divorce.
 These cases are more complicated, so you’ll definitely want a knowledgeable attorney to aid you throughout the process.

 An uncontested divorce tends to be the easiest form of divorce.
 Often called an agreed divorce, this approach is only possible when both spouses agree on every condition of the divorce, including wanting to get divorced.

 A divorce without children often generates less controversy generally than one with children.
 When minor children are involved, courts have to make decisions on child custody and child support.

-No matter what kind of divorce you’re going through, Jason Lile can counsel you from beginning to end, including with child custody and support.
+No matter what kind of divorce you’re going through, family law attorney Jason M. Lile can counsel you from beginning to end, including with child custody and support.

 Child Custody in Muscogee Nation